estaji/useful-bash-scripts/README.md

 ### bulk-delete-helm-release-and-namespace.sh
 This script do helm uninstall on a certain pattern namespaces (like *-dev in this example) and then delete those namespaces on a Kubernetes cluster.

+### setup-rbash-for-a-user.sh
+This script setups RBASH for a user that is already created and just allow the user to use certain limited commands.
+For example you can create a user with only rsync access to transfer log files and it does not have any other commands and access.

 # Contribution
 Feel free and don't hesitate to contribute to this repository.